jamesanthonygill3/Literature/Conesa_etal_2016_labmtg_notes.md

 * this paper was cited, looks good to read in more depth: http://genome.cshlp.org/content/21/12/2213.full.pdf+html
 * PE vs. single?
 "The cheaper, short SE reads are normally sufficient for studies of gene expression levels in well-annotated organisms."
 * Table 1, statistical power to detect differential epxression varies with outcome: fold change, millions of reads, and # replicates (3, 5, and 10 replicates per group)

+## QC

-* QC, they recommend fastqc and Trimmomatic (which we use)
+* they recommend fastqc and Trimmomatic (which we use)
 * adapter trimming definitely, light trimming recommended vs. aggressive, see Figure 2 in MacManes 2014 (http://journal.frontiersin.org/article/10.3389/fgene.2014.00013/full) @macmanes

+## Mapping to a reference genome/transcriptome

-* mapping to genome vs. transcriptome, slightly lower with transcriptome because losing unannotated transcripts and more multi-mappings because reads falling onto exons shared by different isoforms (bowtie1 will allow setting with only 1 mapping)
+* to genome vs. transcriptome, slightly lower with transcriptome because losing unannotated transcripts and more multi-mappings because reads falling onto exons shared by different isoforms (bowtie1 will allow setting with only 1 mapping)
 * poor quality RNA starting material will show 3' bias
 * quality control after quantification to make sure low ribosomal content doesn't bleed through (it will be there, but should be small)
 * run PCA to make sure no batch effects or funny stuff going on with your samples
 * Figure 2, representative software includes more options than those listed, see lecture by @rob-p http://robpatro.com/redesign/Quantification.pdf
 * Box 3 is excellent summary of mapping to a reference
-* have never used any of the transcript discovery software mentioned, GRIT, CAGE, RAMPAGE, SLIDE, etc. They make a point to say it is difficult - not trivial, unless you are really looking for novel transcripts with a referece and don't want to do de novo assembly
+* I've never used any of the transcript discovery software mentioned, GRIT, CAGE, RAMPAGE, SLIDE, etc. They make a point to say it is difficult - not trivial, unless you are really looking for novel transcripts with a referece and don't want to do de novo assembly

+## De novo assembly

+* Takes all raw reads and assembles them into contigs (each contig should be full-length transcripts, in theory)
-* de novo assembly produces a lot of contigs - sweet spot between enough reads and too many (complicates de Bruijn graphs, can lead to misassembly)
+* Software often produce a lot of contigs - sweet spot between enough reads and too many (complicates de Bruijn graphs, can lead to misassembly)
 * recommend diginorm to eliminate redundancy: https://khmer-protocols.readthedocs.io/en/ctb/mrnaseq/2-diginorm.html

-Transcript quantification:
+## Transcript quantification:

-* this is what RNAseq is most commonly used for
+* endpoint of the analysis, what RNAseq is most commonly used for
 * general idea is to quantify # reads mapping onto each transcript
 * many ways to do this: Sailfish uses k-mer counting
 * HTSeq-count or featureCounts aggregates raw counts of mapped reads with gtf file